 The Master of Science in Education (M.S.Ed.) degree with concentration on early childhood special education focuses on issues and best practices in early childhood special education.
 The program prepares individuals to work with young children with disabilities and their families in inclusive, collaborative, and natural environments.
 Graduates will be eligible for the State of Florida Endorsement in Pre-Kindergarten Disabilities (Pre-K ESE).
 The course of study consists of 30 credits over seven terms (includes two summers).
 Classes meet from 5 PM to 7:40 PM during the Fall and Spring terms and from 4:20 PM to 8:05 PM during the summer terms.
 The program accommodates working teachers by scheduling the two practicum experiences over two summers, each six weeks.
 Occasionally, some workshops and meetings may be scheduled on Fridays after 4pm and Saturdays, but no class sessions.
 All students must commit to taking 2 courses for 5 consecutive semesters, including 2 summer terms.

 |Funding Opportunity Available

-For meritorious applicants, the School of Education and Human Development offers tuition scholarships that, effectively, reduce tuition to $525/credit.
+For eligible applicants, the School of Education and Human Development offers generous scholarships that will substantially reduce tuition.
 The School makes these awards at the same time as final admissions-decisions are made.

 View a Capstone Advocacy Video Project by one of our recent graduates.

 Produced by South Miami Senior High Broadcast TV Magnet Program 2012.